sebsto/amplify-ios-getting-started/03_initialize_amplify.md

 2. Load the Amplify class at Runtime

     Let's create a `Backend` class to group the code to interract with our backend.
-I chose to use a singleton to make it easily available thorough the application.
+I chose to use a singleton to make it easily available thorough the application and to ensure the AMplify libraries are initialized only once.

-    The class initializer initializes Amplify.
+    The class initializer initializes the Amplify librairies.

-    Create a new swift text file `Backend.swift` and type:
+    Create a new swift text file `Backend.swift`, add it to your Xcode project (**CTRL-N**) and add this code:

     ```swift